pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates

+### Fixed SHA224 Crypto Error in Training Plan Creator [2025-03-13 18:15:00]

+- ✅ Implemented a comprehensive solution to fix the "Cannot set properties of undefined (setting 'SHA224')" error:
+  - Created a crypto-polyfill.js utility to properly initialize the crypto library and handle the SHA224 property
+  - Updated the TrainingPlanClient component to initialize the crypto polyfill
+  - Enhanced the TrainingPlanPDF component to ensure proper crypto functionality during PDF generation
+  - Created pdf-utils.js with safer PDF generation and download functions
+  - Updated the PDFRenderer component to use the safer utility functions
+  - Modified webpack configuration to prevent mangling of crypto-related properties
+- These changes ensure that:
+  - The crypto library and its properties are properly initialized before any PDF operations
+  - PDF generation works correctly in both development and production environments
+  - The application can generate PDFs without the SHA224 error
+- The solution addresses the issue at multiple levels:
+  - Library Level: Proper polyfill for the crypto library
+  - Component Level: Initialization in relevant components
+  - Build Level: Configuration changes to prevent minification issues
+  - Utility Level: Safer PDF generation functions

 ### Enhanced Interview Prep Formatting and Server-Side Rendering [2025-03-13 06:45:00]

 - ✅ Implemented comprehensive improvements to the Interview Prep feature: